d-magit/PMod/README.md

 This repository contains my mods for VRChat.
-This is not a community-official repo because this mods can be exploited in-game.
+This is not a community-official repo because this mod can be exploited in-game.
 Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for official mods and support!
 ## Special Thanks
 Special thanks to nitro. (https://github.com/nitrog0d) and the entire modding community in general for inspiring me to get interested on C# and helping me to learn and solve my mistakes :)